moretrim/ccHFM/README.markdown

 ### 0.2.0-dev (in development)

 The 0.2.x series of releases is based on [HFM 1.27I].
 It is **not** backward compatible with it.
-This series comes with a few flag tweaks as well the following changes:
+This series comes with the following changes:

 #### Bugfixes